linagora/Twake-Documentation/gettingstarted/installation/README.md

 ### Ship Twake in production

-See how to [detach configuration](../configuration/).
+See how to [manage configuration](../configuration/).
 And then how to [update security keys](../configuration/security.md), and finally how to use your [custom domain](../configuration/custom-domain-and-https/).

 ### Update Twake